lowdefy/lowdefy-docs/docs/blocks/input/text_input.md

 sidebar_label: Text Input
 ---

-Input field that takes text inputs from the user and changes the path name in [`_state`](concepts/lowdefy-file.md) to a string value.
+Text box form input field.
+The input to this field is saved in [`state`](concepts/state.md), at the path name of the field.
 - Output data types: _String_

 ## Required fields